Navid200/xDrip/docs/Nightscout/FullDisk.md

 - 17- Go back to the VM instances page.
 Click on the stopped Nightscout instance name.
 Click on Edit.
 Scroll down to Boot disk.
 Click on Configure boot disk.
 ![](./images/ConfigBootDisk.png)

 - 18- Select "Existing disks".
 From the pull-down menu, select the repaired disk you detached from the recovery instance.
-Clcik on "Select".
+Click on "Select".
 ![](./images/SelectBootDisk.png)
 That takes you to the instance edit page.
 Click on Save to finalize the instance edit.